chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 - If the concept "your code is documented or it fails to compile" could be enforced, this would address this issue
 - Writing documentation isn't "fun", doesn't add new features / fix bugs, and doesn't use skills that a programming job requires
+- One person believes that writing programs provides different rewards than writing documentation.
+This implies the two types of writing require two different personalities.

 ### Comment

 > Yeah.
 It is much more fun to write code than write documentation.
 The problem for me is just how to convey and how much to convey.
 The 4 audiences are a good start.

-- Sometimes the intent to write is there but not knowing what to say is the bottleneck / wall people hit before stopping.
+- Sometimes there is intent to write but not knowing what to say is the wall people hit right before giving up.

 > Given how long I have been writing inline documentation.
 I feel confident in writing what I feel is good information.
 I am wrong.
 I am always wrong.
 Seeing someone come in and modify the shit I wrote is impressive and makes me sad.